dapr/proposals/20240912-R-scheduler-auto-scale.md

 ```

-3. **1/3/5 Schedulers with respective embedded etcd instances, beyond 5 instances run Schedulers stateless**.
+3. **1 or 3 Schedulers with respective embedded etcd instances, beyond 3 instances run Schedulers stateless**.
 We want to
 optionally run embedded etcd in Scheduler for cases where it makes sense.
 Cases to consider:
 - running 1 Scheduler means running it with embedded etcd
 - running 2 Schedulers means running the first with embedded etcd, the second Scheduler will be stateless and connect to